tylerlichten/simply_notify/README.md

 # SimplyNotify

 simply_notify allows users to set preferences on how they want to receive notifications.
 Notifications are sent to users via email using actionmailer.
 Users can set their account preferences to receive notifications either in real time or a list of notifications every 24 hours.
 Ahoy_email is used for email tracking.
+Depends on Devise for user authentication.
 For more information on gem dependncies of simply_notify, check out the additional information section.

 # Installation